SUMMER SUNDAYS

 Ask your kids about these activities:

-• We responded in worship with an optional word search, coloring sheet, and a 3-D coloring craft.
+- We responded in worship with an optional word search, and spinner wheel coloring craft.

 Church to home connection:

-Listen to Gideon and the Tiny Weaponless Army on the Ask Away Podcast with your kids!
+Listen to When the Flour is Empty on the Ask Away Podcast with your kids!

 Bible Story